I think my baby might have a tongue tie?...

 *I will lift babies tongue with index finger and a small incision through the frenulum with sterile scissors will be performed to release the restriction

-*Small gause will be held to the would to stem any bleeding (usually a small smear), baby will be unwrapped and given back to the parent to feed which will help to compress the wound and to decrease any further risk of bleeding and provides your baby with comfort
+*Small piece of gauze will be held to the would to stem any bleeding (usually a small smear), baby will be unwrapped and given back to the parent to feed which will help to compress the wound and to decrease any further risk of bleeding and provides your baby with comfort

 AFTERCARE